subashmng26/Fraud-Detection/README.md

 After downloading, place the dataset file in the project root directory before training the model.

+Dataset Name: AIML Dataset
+Source: Kaggle

+Due to its size (>450MB), the dataset is not included in this repository.
+Please download it from Kaggle and place it in the project root directory before training.

 ## Installation

 Clone the repository: